Welcome to San Diego Superior Court’s Self-Help Center

 - Civil Appellate Self-Help Workshop

 - Need to contact the court?
-See our Contact Page for information on how to visit or phone the multiple court locations in San Diego County.
+See our Contact Us page for information on how to call or visit the multiple court locations in San Diego County.